Baraq23/healthcare-system/README.md

 ## Overview

-This project is a healthcare appointment scheduling system designed to provide a  secure backend service for managing patients and enabling them to book appointments with doctors seamlessly and without conflicts.
+- This project is a healthcare appointment scheduling system designed to provide a robust and secure backend service.
+It allows patients to register and schedule appointments with doctors efficiently.

-The backend is developed using Python’s FastAPI framework for building APIs, SQLAlchemy ORM for data modeling and database operations, and MySQL as the primary database.
-Redis is integrated to help prevent double bookings, ensuring smooth scheduling even under high user traffic.

-## Swagger Documentation
+- The backend is built using:

+    - `FastAPI`  Used to build a high-performance RESTful API with automatic documentation and modern Python features.

+    - `Redis`  Implemented to handle concurrency and prevent double bookings when multiple patients attempt to book the same doctor simultaneously.

+    - `MySQL`  Serves as the primary relational database for storage of patients, doctors, and appointments data.

+### API Documentation (Swagger)

-- You can view and test the available API endpoints through the automatically generated Swagger UI: [Open Swagger Docs.](https://healthcare-live-demo-production-bf1a.up.railway.app/docs)
+- You can view and test the available API endpoints through the automatically generated Swagger UI: (Open Swagger Docs.)[https://healthcare-live-demo-production-bf1a.up.railway.app/docs]

+### Live Demo

+- Interact with the live platform: (Click here)[https://healthcare-live-demo-production-bf1a.up.railway.app]

 ## Project Structure: